A Guide To VAT on Food for Your Business

 VAT covers a lot of food sold through different channels, but the rules vary for certain foods and specific situations.
 The government’s general guidance on VAT is a good starting place for understanding how VAT on food affects your business:

-· Food and drink for human consumption is usually zero-rated.
+• Food and drink sold for human consumption (without the additional supply of catering is generally zero-rated.

-· Standard-rated items include catering, alcoholic drinks, confectionery, crisps and savoury snacks, hot food, sports drinks, hot takeaways, ice cream, soft drinks and mineral water.
+• Standard-rated items (i.e. affected by VAT) include catering, alcoholic drinks, confectionery, crisps and savoury snacks, hot food, sports drinks, hot takeaways, ice cream, soft drinks and mineral water.

 What foods are zero rated for VAT?